 II.
 FORMING A LIMITED PARTNERSHIP, CORPORATION, OR LLC

-Limited partnerships, corporations, and LLCs beginning business in Washington State must file formation documents with the Washington Secretary of State.
-Sole proprietorships and general partnerships do not file formation documents with the Secretary of State, but business licensing and other requirements still apply.
+Corporations and LLCs beginning business in Washington State must file formation documents with the Washington Secretary of State. (sole proprietorships and general partnerships do not file formation documents with the Secretary of State, but business licensing and other requirements still apply)

 All corporations, LLCs, and limited partnerships doing business in Washington must have a registered agent with a Washington address.
 The registered agent may be an individual or another organization qualified by the Secretary of State to do business in Washington.
 The registered agent receives license renewals and other notices and forwards them to the business.
 The agent also accepts legal papers served on the business.
 At formation, a statement should be signed by the registered agent indicating their consent to serve.
 RSC Corporation, our wholly-owned Washington Corporation, provides registered agent services for a current annual fee of $290.

 Filing Fees and Requirements

 The filing fee for forming a limited partnership, profit corporation, or LLC is $250 (including a $50 over-the-counter fee).
 The filing fee for a nonprofit corporation is $30.
 Additional fees and filing requirements may apply to insurance companies, building and loan associations, public utility companies, cooperative associations, and other specialized profit corporations.
 Depending on your business entity type, you will need to annually pay a renewal fee and/or file a list of officers and directors (known as an annual report).
 Renewal fees are approximately $60; annual report fees for non-profits are approximately $10.